 Crystal meth receives its name from its shape.
 Methamphetamine comes in clear crystal chunks.
 However, for short-term users, crystal also refers to the sense of focus they experience after taking it.
 Students seeking academic performance are prone to fall for the promises of this stimulant drug: meth gives you the sensation of thinking clearer and being more alert.

 Yet, the effects are short-lived.
 It is a harmful substance that can lead to severe damage to the body and the brain.
 Indeed, this highly addictive drug can affect your central nervous system, causing irreversible brain damage.
 What happens to your brain when you use methamphetamine?
-Below we explain why your brain gets addicted to it and what long-term consequences are.
+Below we explain why your brain gets addicted to it and what the long-term consequences are.

 The Fake Sense of Euphoria